interpretAMR/AMRrulesCuration/syntax.md

 - In HGVS, the presence of multiple alleles (i.e. heterozygous) is specified as a colon-separated list of allelic variants e.g. `[allele1];[allele2]`.
 - In AMRrules, rules that apply to variation in a multi-copy gene can be specified in this way, with each allele explicitly stated.
   - Alternatively if the rule applies when a minimum of N copies of the gene carry the mutation (e.g. mutation in ≥3 copies of 23S rRNA resulting in resistance to azithromycin), this can be abbreviated using the `[N]` syntax to indicate the minimum repeat/copy number, as `c.[allele][N]` or `p.[allele][N]`, e.g. `c.[2045A>G][3]`.
-- In AMRrules, rules that apply to ‘low frequency variants’, i.e. when a minimum fraction of reads, P, support presence of the allelic variant in a sequenced population, the minimum fraction can be specified by extension of the syntax for copy number, as `[P]`.
+- In AMRrules, rules that apply to ‘low frequency variants’, i.e. when a minimum fraction of reads, P, support presence of the allelic variant in a sequenced population, the minimum fraction can be specified by extension of the syntax for copy number, as `[X]`.
 E.g. `p.[Ala94Gly][0.13]` ([example](https://www.atsjournals.org/doi/full/10.1164/rccm.201703-0556OC) from the _Mycobacterium tuberculosis gyrA_ gene).
   - To put another way, in AMRrules the repeat syntax `[X]` is interpreted as a minimum copy number if `X` is an integer, and as a minimum read fraction if `X` is a double/float between 0 and 1.

 ## Examples of ‘mutation’ syntax relevant to known AMR variants

-`p.Ser83Tyr`: change to protein sequence from Ser to Tyr at codon 83 `c.25C>T`: change to nucleotide coding region from C to T at nucleotide position 25 `p.114_115insGlyAsp`: change to protein sequence, with an insertion of amino acids Gly and Asp between codons 114 and 115 `p.(1_100)`: truncation (of any kind) anywhere in the first 100 amino acids of the protein sequence `c.-11C>T`: change to nucleotide sequence from C to T, 11 bases upstream of the start site for the gene.
+`p.Ser83Tyr`: change to protein sequence from Ser to Tyr at codon 83

+`c.25C>T`: change to nucleotide coding region from C to T at nucleotide position 25

+`p.114_115insGlyAsp`: change to protein sequence, with an insertion of amino acids Gly and Asp between codons 114 and 115

+`p.(1_100)`: truncation (of any kind) anywhere in the first 100 amino acids of the protein sequence

+`c.-11C>T`: change to nucleotide sequence from C to T, 11 bases upstream of the start site for the gene.

-`c.-14_-13insGT`: insertion of nucleotides GT between positions -14 and -13, upstream of the start site of the gene `c.(-35_1)ins[ISAba125:inv]`: insertion of ISAba125, in reverse orientation (:inv), anywhere between 35 bases upstream of the start site, and the start of the gene coding sequence
+`c.-14_-13insGT`: insertion of nucleotides GT between positions -14 and -13, upstream of the start site of the gene

+`c.(-35_1)ins[ISAba125:inv]`: insertion of ISAba125, in reverse orientation (:inv), anywhere between 35 bases upstream of the start site, and the start of the gene coding sequence

 `c.[2045A>G][3]`: substitution of A to G at position 2045 of the gene.
-This mutation must occur in minimum 3 copies `c.[3]`: gene needs to be present with a minimum of 2 copies `p.[Ala94Gly][0.13]`: protein variant is present in >13% of reads
+This mutation must occur in minimum 3 copies

+`c.[3]`: gene needs to be present with a minimum of 2 copies

+`p.[Ala94Gly][0.13]`: protein variant is present in >13% of reads

 ## Combinatorial rules